marialclark/JoblyBackend/README.md

 ## Overview

 Jobly is a full-stack job board application that allows users to browse companies, view job listings, and apply for jobs.
 This is the **backend** repository, built with **Node.js and Express**.
+A mock database is used with machine generated data.

 **Repository URL:** [https://github.com/marialclark/JoblyBackend](https://github.com/marialclark/JoblyBackend)